c12i/quick-push/README.md

   </a>
 </p>

 > Quickly commit & push code(current branch) to your remote repository with a single command.
+The script will stage, commit and push code if a remote repository exists under `origin`, otherwise, it will only stage and commit the code.
 > Tested on zsh and bash.

 ## Install